Types of Treatment

 Family Therapy: A therapeutic approach that can help family members improve communication and resolve conflict.
 Family therapy can be useful in any situation in which a family is experiencing stress, grief, anger or conflict.
 Family therapy uses combinations of other therapeutic modalities as appropriate for the family’s specific situation.

 FREE 10 Minute Phone Consultation

 It is important to ensure that your therapist is the right fit for you or your loved one.
 For this reason, Breathing Through Counseling and Wellness Services offers a free 10 minute phone consultation.
 This enables potential clients to get a better understanding of the therapist’s theoretical perceptive; as well as, inquire about the therapist ability to address their individual needs.
 Please contact Breathing Through Counseling and Wellness Services at (209) 423-9333 for your free consultation.

-Please note the following: Because we do not bill insurance providers directly, payment is due at the beginning of each session.
+Please note the following: As we do not bill insurance providers, with whom we are not contracted with directly, payment is due at the beginning of each session.
 Fees are payable by cash, check, Health and Savings Account (HSA) or Flexible Spending Account (FSA) with an associated card (Visa or MasterCard logo required).
 Upon your request, a receipt (also referred to as a super bill) can be provided.
 On that receipt, there is a section for what’s called a CPT Code and a diagnosis code.
 If you are deciding to submit this to your insurance to seek possible reimbursement, we would include both the CPT Code and insurance code for your diagnosis.